Skip to content

 What is a skill?

-A Claude Code skill is a SKILL.md file (with optional supporting files) that teaches Claude how to use a tool.
-When the skill is loaded, Claude knows every subcommand, flag, JSON output shape, and HTTP endpoint for nxv.
+A skill is a SKILL.md file (with optional supporting files) that teaches an agent how to use a tool.
+When the skill is loaded, the agent knows every subcommand, flag, JSON output shape, and HTTP endpoint for nxv.
 It can answer questions like "which nixpkgs commit shipped python 2.7?" or "give me the nix shell command for nodejs 15" by running the right nxv invocation (or hitting the public API) and interpreting the result.

 Installing the skill